 The internet era

 1995: The first internet call was introduced by VocalTec.
-VoIP (or Voice Over Internet Protocol) was created as a way for internet users to reach each other via voice calling.
+Voice Over Internet Protocol, or VoIP, was created as a way for internet users to reach each other via voice calling.

-Internet and long-distance phone service is widespread and inexpensive.
+Internet and long-distance phone service are widespread and inexpensive.